Karen (singer)

 In addition to music, she has become a radio and television celebrity.
 In 2002, she gained a role in sitcom Langt fra Las Vegas.
 She presents P3 radio station's Karen & Szhirley with co host Szhirley Haim.
 The program broadcasts's the best R&B releases in Denmark.
-She is also one of five official judges during the Dansk Melodi Grand Prix in 2011.
+She was also one of five official judges during the Dansk Melodi Grand Prix in 2011.